Paradoxdruid/eso-guides/index.md

 * Most dps will be in meta Arc/NB combos, which feature high penetration and crit damage.
 With Reaving Blows CP and/or Pragmatic Fatecarver, they have high innate survivability.
 * Mid-tier players aren't perfect yet at stacking when needed, so effective use of slayer stacks is difficult.
 * Due to meta classes being Arc/NB, there is no need for Roar of Alkosh, Elemental Catalyst, or Crimson Oath's Rive sets in most fights (see calculations below).
+* With the changes to Zena's (targets 6, not smart targeting), sourcing Minor Courage requires a change.
+Both healers in Healing Burst with Courage affix is possible, but again doesn't smart target.
+All Banners in Courage works, but requires expensive Heroism potions.
+Tank in Yolnakriin is the easiest source to reliably get everyone Minor Courage.
+The recovery buffs from Zena's are moved to a healer running Radiant Aura.

 ## Buff Calculations